GoosefleetEO/aa-structures/README.md

 ## Service monitoring

+Alliances may want to rely on getting prompt notifications on Discord to keep their assets save.
+However, an app like Alliance Structures is fully dependant on external services like the Eve API (ESI) to stay operational.

-Alliance Services has a simple monitoring interface to enable monitoring of the services status by 3rd party applications like www.uptimerobot.com.
+In order stay alliance apprised about any potential service outages, this app has a simple HTTP interface that enables monitoring of it's service status by a 3rd party monitoring application. (e.g. [Uptimerobot](https://www.uptimerobot.com)).

 The monitoring route is: `[your AA URL]/structures/service_status/`